spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-and-register-a-mailtypeplugin.md

   - /v1/docs/en/ht-make-product-shown-on-frontend-by-url
 ---

-This HowTo guides describes how to create and register a mail provider you want to use.
+This document shows how to create and register a mail provider you want to use.

 ## 1. Create a MailTypePlugin